Chainscript/chainscript-js/docs/cli/cshashfiles.md

 ### Ignoring files

 You can have `.csignore` files to specify files that shouldn't be hashed.
-It works juste like `.gitignore`.
+It works just like `.gitignore`.
 If there are no `.csignore` files, it will use `.gitignore` files if present.

 Ex: